gajus/usus/README.md

 I have a universal, single page application (SPA).
 The initial HTML is sent served by the server.
 I want to inline the CSS used to render the page and delay loading the rest of the CSS until after the page has loaded.

 Removing the blocking CSS and inlining the CSS required to render the page increases the perceived page loading speed.
 Presumably, improves SEO by reducing the page loading time.

+### Use cases

+* Produce HTML used to render the page.
+Used to render single page applications (e.g. React and Angular) to produce a static HTML.
+This can be used as a replacement of https://prerender.io/.
+Default behaviour.
+* Extract CSS used to render a specific page.
+Used to capture the critical CSS.
+Use `--extractStyles` option.
+* Produce HTML used to render the page with the critical-path CSS inlined and blocking CSS made asynchronous.
+Use `--inlineStyles` option.

 ## API